walasek/node-modularity/README.md

 - I might provide some extra modules that wrap some popular libraries such as Express or Mongo.
 This would enable instant prototyping of some simple web apps with this framework.
 - Interaction with transpilers (Babel, TypeScript) and bundlers (Browserify, Webpack) is not tested at this moment.
 They are known to modify class names and might break some internal mechanisms of this library.
 - SystemState methods are secured with a semaphore.
 If your module somehow tries to call a setup while being in a setup phase then an error will be thrown.
 This is to ensure consistent operation.
+- SystemState is a Module itself!
+You can take advantage of this and define very complex multi-domain applications that are separated from each other while you keep the ability to scale the project further easily.

 ## Usage